nqlongdl/nqlongdl.github.io/_posts/2024-08-14-the-well-grounded-rubyist.md

 Ruby specify in object more than class, when created, an object instance will have a set of methods that declared from a class.
 However, later on, every object has the potential to "learn" behaviors (methods) that its class didn't teach it.

+Usually when defining and calling function, if there is no params, we can exclude the parentheses.

+The last line of a function will be the return value (evaluate the expression), every function will return a value.
+If we want to return in the middle of the function, we need to use the keyword `return`.

 ### 2.2 Crafting an object: the behavior of a ticket